 Shepherd of the Hills is a small, growing ELCA Lutheran congregation.
 We are students just starting out and retired people; single people and married people; young families and empty nesters; gay people and straight people.
 We are all these kinds of people and everything in between.

-We have a wide variety of life experiences, racial backgrounds, income levels, and political opinions.
+We have a wide variety of life experiences, ethnic backgrounds, income levels, and political opinions.
 We live in Berkeley, Kensington, Oakland, Richmond, El Cerrito, San Francisco and beyond.